cssninjaStudio/vuero/documentation/elements/forms/inputs/input-basic-documentation.md

 ### Input

-Huro provides elegant form controls with minimum styling.
-You can use regular inputs by adding the `input` class to a html `input` element.
-It's better to wrap inputs inside a `field` and a `control` for consistency.
+Vuero provides elegant form controls with minimum styling.
+You can use regular Html inputs by adding the `input` class to a html `input` element.
+Always wrap your inputs inside a `<V-Field />` and a `<V-Control />` to build forms quickly and efficiently.

 <!--code-->